huangsam/chowist/CONTRIBUTING.md

 # Contributions

-Thanks for taking the time to understand how contributions work for the Chowist project.
+Thanks for taking the time to understand how you can contribute to the Chowist project!

 There are three general roles for contributing: